-Relief for Farmers from Wildfires
+Relief for Farmers from Prairie Fires

 Recent prairie fires swept through large areas of Oklahoma, Kansas and Colorado, and the results were disastrous.
 Buildings, homes, and pasture fences were destroyed and Orphan Grain Train can help.
 OGT is in the process of accepting semi-loads of donated hay as well as locating truckers with the proper equipment for hauling hay.
 As this portion of the relief effort takes shape, we will share the generously donated hay with those who lost their livestock forage because of the fires.